nex3/nex3.github.io/drafts/a-sociable-web.md

 The final pillar is I think the most difficult all around: in a healthy social space it must be possible not just to have healthy interactions, but to avoid unhealthy ones.
-This is, interestingly, something that's not entirely solved in person, either—I imagine that the delicate dance of navigating which of your feuding friends to invite to which parties is a tale as old as the concept of "a party" itself.
+This is, interestingly, something that's not even entirely solved in person—I imagine that the delicate dance of navigating which of your feuding friends to invite to which parties is a tale as old as the concept of "a party" itself.
 But in person you can at least always walk away when someone you can't stand walks up, and if someone is being belligerent enough you can toss